 Students are strongly advised to apply for a junior semester or year abroad in a country of Latin America or the Caribbean from a wide range of programs.
 Summer programs are also available.
 Students are particularly encouraged to study in Nicaragua through our partner, Universidad Centroamericana-Managua.
 Other approved country programs include Argentina, Brazil, Chile, Costa Rica, Dominican Republic, Ecuador, Mexico, Panama and Peru.
 Summer programs and short term immersions are available too.
 Short term courses led by Fairfield University faculty members include courses in Brazil, Cuba, Guatemala and Nicaragua.

-Students are also encouraged to do an internship in a Latin American or Caribbean country (see LAC 373 description under Course Offerings).
+Students are also encouraged to do an internship in a Latin American or Caribbean country.
 Funding assistance for internships and research abroad is available through inquiry with the LACS Program Directors.

 Note: While the majority of courses taken abroad should count towards a LACS minor, in some cases, based on content, an abroad course may not be awarded credit towards the LACS minor.

-When you study in a Latin American or Caribbean country, you will fulfill most, if not all, of the requirements for the LACS minor, or you will become motivated to do an individually designed major in LACS.
+When you study in a Latin American or Caribbean country, you will fulfill most, if not all, of the requirements for the LLACS minor, or you will become motivated to do an individually designed major in LLACS.

 You will have unique opportunities such as:

-Just as important, study and service learning in Latin America or the Caribbean will deepen your understanding of the many social and economic inequalities that confront the people south of our borders.
-Witnessing some of the harsh realities of these societies and learning about their causes and consequences will propel you, as a student of Fairfield University, to reflect on the Jesuit commitment to social justice, and on your role as an agent of betterment for these communities.
+Equally important is that study and service in learning within Latin America and the Caribbean will deepen your understanding of many social and economic inequalities that confront people in the Global South.
+Witnessing the harsh realities of these societies and learning about their causes and consequences will propel you, as a student of Fairfield University, to reflect on the Jesuit commitment to social justice, and on your role as an agent of betterment for Latin American and Caribbean communities.

 Fairfield University or its affiliates provide semester- and year-long programs in Argentina, Brazil, Chile, Costa Rica and Nicaragua.
 The LACS program encourages you to consider CIEE's Open Campus program in South America.
 CIEE offers a generous scholarship for this program, which covers your flight and living expenses.
 In a single semester, the Open Campus program allows students to do comparative studies between two of the following countries: Argentina, Brazil and Chile.
 Additionally, the University offers short-term service-learning programs and internships in Brazil, Guatemala and Nicaragua.